How do you make gardening worth your time if you don’t have the space for a large garden?

 Zucchini and squash, on the other hand, produce so heavily, only one or two plants will be sufficient for a family of four, so they are always a good choice for strategic gardening.

 Companion planting is when you plant two different crops close to one another.
 Carrots, which grow underground, are a great addition to tomatoes.
-Onions can be interspersed among potatoes.
+Onions can be interspersed throughout the garden.
 Black-eyed peas or bush beans easily grow alongside the tall, sturdy okra.
-Squash is also a good neighbor to okra.
+Squash is a good neighbor to okra.

-Having a rewarding garden and a prolific harvest isn’t only for those with acres of land.
+You can have a rewarding garden and a prolific harvest without acres of land.
 With just a few raised beds, you can plant enough vegetables to feed your family all summer and beyond.